DeeMcCart/CI_PP5_Jeweller/README_Features.md

 ### F06 USER FEEDBACK - TOASTS, FORM ERRORS, EMAILS, SCREEN PROGRESSION
 Jeweller is designed to provide clear and consistent feedback to users as they progress through tasks.

-#### Toasts - 5-second pop-up messages
-These feedback messages are designed to guide a user through a process, giving them clear feedback that a step they've performed has been updated successfully.
+#### F06.1 Notifications
+Toasts are notifications which pop up and remain on-screen for 5 seconds.
+Notifications help users through multi-step processes, giving them clear feedback at each step performed, and ideally letting the user know what's going to hapen next, or any action needed from the user to make something happen.
+For example, notifications are shown in the screnprints for new user registration in features section F01.
-Examples realting to user setup were given under feature F01; similarly when the user updates the Jeweller database they see a confirmation message.
+Similarly when the user makes a change that updates the Jeweller database, they get a notification/confirmation poop-up message.

-Examples:

-#### On-screen Data verification and error messages targeted to form fields
+Users of Jeweller site will be involved in multi-step processes; Toasts are used to keep the user informed about where they are in the process, and what the next step might be.

+#### F06.2 Form validation
+On-screen Data validation on form fields, gives a targeted error and highlights the specific field in error.
 Forms are used to gather information throughout the Jeweller site, examples are:
 * Register as a new user
 * Add a review